betteridiot/bamnostic/README.md

 # BAMnostic
 a *pure Python*, **OS-agnositic** Binary Alignment Map (BAM) file parser and random access tool.

+### Note:
+Documentation can be found at [here](http://bamnostic.readthedocs.io/en/latest/) or by going to this address: http://bamnostic.readthedocs.io and made available through [Read the Docs](https://readthedocs.org/).

 ***
 ## Installation
 There are 4 methods of installation available (choose one):</br>